wurmlab/genomicscourse/current-year/practicals/population_genetics/pt-4-map-call.md

 > **_Note:_**
 > Remember to keep your commands in the `WHATIDID.txt` file.

-This is what your directory structure should look like, when running `tree`:
+This is what your directory structure should look like when running `tree`:

 ```bash
 2022-10-03-genotyping/